How to tell your boss you are quitting on short notice?

-Quitting your job can be a daunting task, especially when it is time to tell your boss you are quitting on short notice.
-It is a scenario that can elicit feelings of anxiety, uncertainty, and even guilt.
-However, handling this situation professionally and with grace can ensure that you leave with a positive relationship with your current employer.
+Quitting your job can be daunting, especially when it is time to tell your boss you are quitting on short notice.
+Sometimes, you must leave your job without a two-week notice simply because life demands it.
+If, for example, you just received an offer that pays you more and requires you to start working right away, you will not have a chance to put in a two-week notice.
+Quitting in this situation, however, is a scenario that can elicit feelings of anxiety, uncertainty, and even guilt.
+However, handling this situation professionally and with grace will ensure you leave with a positive relationship with your current employer.

 1. Prepare yourself mentally and emotionally